How the new Wichita Water Treatment Facility will help water treatment in the future

 “The treatment process as far as line softening, the type of chemicals that we use, the type of filtration that we use, and the settling those will all be very similar to what we are doing now because our water sources are the same,” said Henry

-When the new treatment plant does open up they also will begin to use an outside group to test the water.
-Hoping to also add another layer of accountability.
+When the new treatment plant opens, the city will use an outside group to test the water to add another layer of accountability.